Edward H. Williams: Personal life and death

+was elected a member of the American Philosophical Society.

-Williams was married to Cornella Bailey.
+Williams was married to Cornella Bailey Pratt.
 They had three children: Edward Higginson Williams Jr., William Williams, and Anna (Williams) Dreer.

+On 17 June 1861, Cornelia Williams' brother, Officer Nehum M Platt, was shot and killed accidentally by Union troops during a demonstration in St. Louis.
+He was an 11 year veteran of the St. Louis police force and was killed by gunfire.

 Williams died on December 21, 1899, in Santa Barbara, California.
+The cause of death was described as “heart troubles”.